-This is immensely ironic and we will look into this more closely when we study the State of Israel and the modern Jewish people.
+This is immensely ironicand will be apparent; when we study the State of Israel and the modern Jewish people.

-Fruits and nuts was the lone grower among the top 10 export categories, up by 11.7% from 2019 to 2020.
-The leading decliner among Iran’s top 10 export categories was mineral fuels including oil, thanks to its -89% drop year over year.
+Fruits and nuts was the fastest grower among the top 10 export categories, up by 22% from 2019 to 2020.
+The only other product category to post expanding export sales was plastics both as materials and items made from plastic articles via its 7.5% increase.
+The leading decliner among Iran’s top 10 export categories was mineral fuels including oil thanks to a -27.2% drop year over year.’

 However, many estimates regarding the number of these two groups differ significantly from the mentioned census; some place the number of ethnic Azerbaijanis in Iran between 21.6 and 30% of the total population, with the majority holding it on 25%.In any case, the largest population of Azerbaijanis* in the world live in Iran [more than in Azerbaijan].’

 Mitochondrial DNA and Y-chromosomal stratification in Iran: relationship between Iran and the Arabian Peninsula, multiple authors, 2011 – emphasis & bold mine: